mvhsbball22/dndwikiv1/home/ice-cave.md

 ### Exit
 As the group leaves the cave, they are confronted by a group of reptilian, leather-bound figures.
 One steps forward ominously and says:

 `The great dragon Klauth offers you this vessel to cross the dangerous terrain.
-We will crew the boat - if you manage to quell the giant threat, return to Klauth's hidden veil and you will be greatly rewarded.`
+We will crew the boat - if you manage to quell the giant threat, return to Klauth's hidden vale and you will be greatly rewarded.`